vzakharchenko/vzakharchenko/README.md

 # Hi, I'm Vasyl 👋

-I'm a full-stack developer, security researcher, and the **1st Place Winner of Atlassian Codegeist 2025** who loves digging into internals, simplifying complex systems, and building tools that help developers move faster.
+I'm a full-stack engineer and security researcher focused on platform architecture, developer tooling, and multi-tenant systems.
+Speaker and 1st Place Winner of Atlassian Codegeist 2025.
 ---

 ## 🏆 Recognition & Speaking